ukulsh/scraping/README.md

 # scraping
-a assignment for scraping website data.
+an assignment for scraping website data.